CHIA-HSUANCHOU/Linear-Programming/README.md

 ## 1. Overviews

-This project solves a farmer's crop allocation problem using **Bender Decomposition** to optimize planting decisions while accounting for uncertainties in yield.
+This project solves a farmer's problem using **Bender Decomposition** to optimize planting decisions while accounting for uncertainties in yield.

 ## 2. Problem Description